telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 # Editor Overview

-The [Kendo UI Editor widget](http://demos.telerik.com/kendo-ui/editor/index) allows you to create rich textual content by means of a `WYSIWYG` interface.
+The [Kendo UI Editor widget](http://demos.telerik.com/kendo-ui/editor/index) allows you to create rich textual content through a What-You-See-Is-What-You-Get (WYSIWYG) interface.

 The generated widget value is an `XHTML` markup.

 ## Getting Started

 ### Initialize the Editor

-Initialize the Editor widget by using an existing `HTML` element and a jQuery selector.
+To initialize the Editor, use an existing `HTML` element and a jQuery selector.

 ###### Example